isabelc/edd-software-specs/readme.txt

 == Installation ==
-1. Download the plugin to your computer.
+1. In your WordPress dashboard, go to "Plugins -> Add New", and search for "Easy Digital Downloads - Software Specs".
-2. Extract the contents.
+2. Click to install and then Activate the plugin.
-3. Upload (via FTP) to a sub folder of the WordPress plugins directory.
-4. Activate the plugin through the 'Plugins' menu in WordPress.

 **After Activating the Plugin**
 Go to the Downloads editor and enter specs for your existing digital products.
 Then "View Download" to see the specs table.